woodpecker-ci/woodpecker/docs/docs/92-development/01-getting-started.md

 You can use different methods for debugging the Woodpecker applications.
 One of the currently recommended ways to debug and test the Woodpecker application is using [VS-Code](https://code.visualstudio.com/) or [VS-Codium](https://vscodium.com/) (Open-Source binaries of VS-Code) as most maintainers are using it and Woodpecker already includes the needed debug configurations for it.

 To launch all needed services for local development you can use "Woodpecker CI" debugging configuration that will launch UI, server and agent in debugging mode.
-Than open `http://localhost:8000` to access it.
+Then open `http://localhost:8000` to access it.

 As a starting guide for programming Go with VS-Code you can use this video guide:
 [![Getting started with Go in VS-Code](https://img.youtube.com/vi/1MXIGYrMk80/0.jpg)](https://www.youtube.com/watch?v=1MXIGYrMk80)